berkerpeksag/notes/books/coders-at-work.md

 ## Brendan Eich

+**Seibel:** Let's go back to those ten days when you implemented the original JavaScript.
+I know that at some point someone had turned you on to Abelson and Sussman and your original idea was to put Scheme in the browser.

+**Eich:** The immediate concern at Netscape was it must look like Java.
+People have done Algol-like syntaxes for Lisp but I didn't have time to take a Scheme core so I ended up doing it all directly and that meant I could make this same mistakes that others made.

+I didn't have total dynamic scope, like Stallman insisted was somehaw important for Emacs and infested Elisp with.
+JavaScript has mostly lexical scope wite some oddness to it - there are a few loopholes that are pretty much dynamic: the global object, the `with` statement, `eval`.
+But it's not like dollar variables in Perl before `my` or `upvar`, `uplevel` in Tcl.
+The '90s was full of that -- it was trendy.

+But I didn't stick to Scheme ant it was because of the rushing.
+I had too little time to actually think through some of the consequences of things I was doing.
+I was economizing on the number of objects that I was going to have to implement in the browser.
+So I made the global object be the window object, which is a source of unknown new name bindings and makes it impossible to make judgments about free variables.
+So that was regrettable.

+**Seibel:** Did you ever consider making a language more closely related to Java -- take Java and make some kind of simple subset; get rid of the primitive types and other needless complexities?

+**Eich:** There was some pressure from management to make the syntax look like Java.
+There was also some pressure to make it not too big, because after all, people should use Java if they're doing any real programming; this is just Java's dumb little brother.

+**Seibel:** How do you decide when it's right to do a big rewrite?
+Thanks to Joel Spolsky, Netscape is in some ways the poster child for the dangers of the big rewrite.

+**Eich:** There was an imperative from Netscape to make the acquisition that waved the *Design Patterns* book around feel like they were winners by using their new rendering engine,  which was like *My First Object-Oriented Rendering Engine*.
+From a high level it sounded good; it used C++ and design patterns.
+But it had a lot of problems.

 **Seibel:** When you read a big piece of code, how do you get into it?

 **Eich:** I used to start top-down.
 If it's big enough you get function